 Common names can give someone a quick idea of what their condition involves without requiring extensive medical research.
 However, sometimes these names can do the opposite and confuse, rather than clarify, someone’s perception of their injury.
 Two injuries that are often misunderstood because of their common names are “golfer’s elbow” and “tennis elbow.”
-Both injuries are forms of elbow tendinitis, involving weakness in the tendons connecting the forearm muscles to the elbow.
+Both injuries are forms of elbow tendonitis, involving weakness in the tendons connecting the forearm muscles to the elbow.
 Both are caused by overuse and repetitive arm and wrist motions.
 So, what’s the difference?

-Lateral epicondylitis, or tennis elbow, is a form of tendinitis that affects the tendons connecting the lateral, or outer, forearm muscles to the elbow.
+Lateral epicondylitis, or tennis elbow, is a form of tendonitis that affects the tendons connecting the lateral, or outer, forearm muscles to the elbow.
 Its distinguishing characteristic is pain that radiates from the outside of the elbow and through the outer forearm.
 Other symptoms of tennis elbow can include muscle swelling and difficulty raising the hand or straightening the arm.
 Watch the video below to learn more about this condition and exercises you can try at home to relieve your tennis elbow pain.

 Golfer’s elbow, also known as medial epicondylitis, affects the tendons that connect the inner forearm muscles to the elbow.
 Pain from golfer’s elbow is present on the inside of your elbow and arm.
 Often the pain will radiate down the forearm and into the wrist.
 To learn more about the common causes, signs, and treatment options for golfer’s elbow, watch the video below.

-Avoiding Elbow Tendinitis
+Avoiding Elbow Tendonitis

 - Fix Your Form: If you’re an athlete, it’s crucial to learn the right techniques to avoid both traumatic and overuse injuries.
-Even if you’re not an athlete, practicing proper posture and ergonomics can reduce your chances of getting tendinitis.
+Even if you’re not an athlete, practicing proper posture and ergonomics can reduce your chances of getting tendonitis.

-- Strengthen Your Muscles: Strength training your wrist, arm, and shoulder can help protect your elbow from unwanted injuries, including tendinitis.
+- Strengthen Your Muscles: Strength training your wrist, arm, and shoulder can help protect your elbow from unwanted injuries, including tendonitis.
 Performing range of motion exercises can help you get rid of any lingering aches and stiffness after a long day.

 Get Rid of Your Elbow Pain Fast!